timout/CarND-LaneLines-P1/README.md

   2. Filter out (almost) horizontal lines and lines with inf slope.
   3. Separate, base on slope, left and right lines. (we need to keep in mind that upper-left coner is a begining of coordinates. )
   4. Compute averages for slope and lines
-  5. Smooth lines if intersect
+  5. Smooth lines if they are intersected
-  6. If runs against video file smooth previous and current frames and save current frame to cache
+  6. If runs against video file smooth previous and current frames and save current frame to cache.
+     Different coeficieants were tested but 0.2 showed the best results.
 * Overlay image with lines over unmodified image.

 The pipeline was tested in 2 modes: